Research Foci

 37. “The Madwoman in Science – Gender and Stereotypes in Literature and Film”, guest lecture, seminar “Staging Science: Mathematics and Theatre“ (Voigt), University of Leipzig, December 11, 2017

 36. “Technik – Körper – Feminismus: Zur filmischen Inszenierung des weiblichen Cyborgs”, guest lecture, seminar “Gesundheit und digitale Medien.
-Techniksoziologische Einführung für methodische und theoretische Annäherungen an eHealth“ (Urban), FB11 Public Health, University of Bremen, July 7, 2017
+Techniksoziologische Einführung für methodische und theoretische Annäherungen an eHealth“, FB11 Public Health, University of Bremen, July 7, 2017

 35. “Dea Ex Machina – The Body of the Cyborg Goddess”, workshop “Encoding the Future: Perspectives on the Making of the ‘Human’ in Ex_Machina”, University of Siegen, December 1-2, 2016